top of page

 An assessment is no guarantee that a diagnosis of Autism or ADHD will be made at the end of the process.
 Regardless of the final decision, we will discuss our observations of your child and clinical opinion with you at the end of the assessment to make sure you have a good understanding of their strengths and difficulties/differences, even if they are not autistic.
 The report will include some suggestions that could be useful to implement at home and school to understand and support your child, ensuring your child’s voice is also heard in the process.
 It may be that we think your child meets the criteria for one and not the other or neither.
 We will discuss this with you based on individual needs.

-*What happens if you think I am autistic (young adults)?
+*What happens if you think I am autistic or ADHD (young adults)?

 *What happens if you don't think I am autistic (young adults)?